A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Rationale for the Present Study

 Three questions remained unresolved following Manners et al. (2004) and Vincent et al. (2015).
-First, whether the four conditions Manners and Durkin (2000) identified can be instantiated in an online environment.
+First, whether the four conditions Manners and Durkin (2000) identified can be instantiated in a delivery format suited to scale — operationalized here as an online course.
 The interpersonal condition in particular has not previously been tested without physical co-presence.
-Second, whether a single intervention can produce significant growth at both E5 and E6, using a shared curriculum.
+Second, whether a single intervention can produce significant growth among subjects who pre-test at either E5 or E6, using a shared curriculum.
 Third, whether effects observed with participants self-referred to explicit personal-growth programs replicate when participants enroll through conventional academic registration.
 The present study was designed to examine all three questions.

 Hypotheses

 Four hypotheses were tested.
 First, intervention subjects would demonstrate greater posttest ego stage scores than controls, controlling for pretest scores.
 Second, intervention subjects pretesting at E5 would show greater posttest scores than E5 controls.
-Third, intervention subjects pretesting at E6 would show greater posttest scores than E6 controls — a prediction not supported by the Manners et al. (2004) findings, but suggested by Vincent et al. (2015) and testable in the present design.
+Third, intervention subjects pretesting at E6 would show greater posttest scores than E6 controls — a prediction not supported by the Manners et al. (2004) findings.
 Fourth, intervention subjects over the age of 30 — an age band at which Cohn (1998) documents particularly marked developmental inertia — would show greater posttest scores than age-matched controls.

 Method